 Perspective | Is the talk about Kim Jong Un being sick — or worse — true?
-Pyongyang is abuzz too.
+Pyongyang is abuzz, too.

-They too have been asking about the chatter that Kim Jong Un — who has now ruled North Korea for almost eight and a half years, about eight years longer than many analysts gave him — is a goner.
+They, too, have been asking about the chatter that Kim, who has ruled North Korea for almost eight and a half years — about eight years longer than many analysts gave him — is a goner.

-There’s been panic buying in the capital, with locals stocking up on everything from laundry detergent and rice to electronics to liquor.
-They started snapping up all imported products first, but in the last few days there’s been a run on domestically produced items too, like canned fish and cigarettes.
+There’s been panic buying in the capital, where locals are stocking up on everything from laundry detergent and rice to electronics to liquor.
+They started snapping up all imported products first, but in the past few days there’s been a run on domestically produced items, too, such as canned fish and cigarettes.

-Helicopters have been flying low over Pyongyang, trusted sources have told me, and trains within North Korea and also over the border in northern China have been disrupted.
+Helicopters have been flying low over Pyongyang, sources have told me, and trains within North Korea and also over the border in northern China have been disrupted.

-This would hardly be the first time that reports of the death of a North Korean leader have been greatly exaggerated.
-Japanese and South Korean newspapers killed off his grandfather, Kim Il Sung, and his father, Kim Jong Il, multiple times in the years before either was actually true.
+If Kim turns out to be fine, it would hardly be the first time that reports of the death of a North Korean leader had been greatly exaggerated.
+Japanese and South Korean newspapers killed off his grandfather, Kim Il Sung, and his father, Kim Jong Il, multiple times in the years before either man actually died.

-Kim Jong Un’s premature demise was also reported in 2014, when he disappeared from public view for six weeks, sparking talk of death by military coup, heart attack or excessive cheese consumption.
+Kim Jong Un’s premature demise was also reported in 2014, when his disappearance from public view for six weeks sparked talk of death by military coup, heart attack or excessive cheese consumption.

-As Kim Jong Un’s biographer, I’ve been bombarded with questions over the past week about whether the whispers are true this time.
+Having published a biography of Kim, I’ve been bombarded with questions over the past week about whether the whispers are true.

-I’m always very cautious with these kinds of tales, given the number of times they’ve turned out to be completely wrong.
+I’m always very cautious with these kinds of rumors, given the number of times they’ve turned out to be wrong.
 The short answer right now is: I don’t know.
-None of us will know until either North Korea tells us, or he waddles back into view.
+None of us will know until either North Korea tells us or he waddles back into view.

 This time, however, the rumors feel different.
 The talk that Kim Jong Un had some kind of heart surgery has had a stubborn persistence, making the real question his condition.

-Some experts agree that this time it seems like more than the usual scuttlebutt.
+Some analysts agree that this time it seems like more than the usual scuttlebutt.

-“We are potentially facing a serious crisis,” said Andrei Lankov, a respected historian of North Korea, adding that he believes that something is “definitely wrong” with Kim.
+“We are potentially facing a serious crisis,” said Andrei Lankov, a respected historian of North Korea.
+Lankov said he believes something is “definitely wrong” with Kim.

-On the flip side, there are plausible explanations for his absence, others say.
-Maybe Kim missed the ceremony on April 15 to mark his grandfather’s birth — the most important day on the North Korean calendar — because of concerns about coronavirus.
+Others say there are plausible explanations for his absence.
+Maybe Kim missed the ceremony on April 15 to mark his grandfather’s birth — the most important day on the North Korean calendar — because of concerns about the coronavirus.

+“Maybe he’s practicing social distancing,” said Alexandre Mansourov, a professor of security studies at Georgetown University and a longtime North Korea leadership analyst.
+He said he didn’t see any reason for alarm.

 Maybe Kim decided not to go because he’s growing into the role.
 After all, he broke with tradition on New Year’s Day and delivered a written plan for the year ahead instead of delivering it, State of the Union-style, as usual.

+“It’s his ninth year in power,” Mansourov said.
+“He’s more comfortable now.
+He’s doing things his own way and leaving his own mark.”

-But already, the talk is having an impact on how the people most important to Kim — the Pyongyang apparatchiks who keep him in power — view their supposedly-invincible leader.
+But already, the talk is affecting how the people most important to Kim — the Pyongyang apparatchiks who keep him in power — view their supposedly invincible leader.

-It’s hard to exaggerate how serious an event his death would be for North Korea, for a regime that has always been run by a man called Kim.
+It’s difficult to exaggerate how serious an event his death would be for North Korea, for a regime that has always been run by a man called Kim.

-The Soviets installed Kim Il Sung to lead the client state upon its foundation in 1948, and he passed the reins to his son, Kim Jong Il, in 1994.
-That hereditary handover in itself was unprecedented in Communist history, but the family did it again in 2011, when Kim Jong Il died and his 27-year-old son took over.
+The Soviets installed Kim Il Sung to lead their client state upon its foundation in 1948, and he passed the reins to his son, Kim Jong Il, in 1994.
+That hereditary handover in itself was unprecedented in communist history, but the family did it again in 2011, when Kim Jong Il died and his 27-year-old son took over.

-North Korea has now existed for longer than the Soviet Union, and Kim Jong Un has now been in power longer than any of his counterparts in the region: longer than the Japanese prime minister and the South Korean and Chinese presidents; more than twice as long as Donald Trump has led the United States.
+North Korea has now existed for longer than the Soviet Union, and Kim Jong Un has been in power longer than any of his counterparts in the region: longer than the prime minister of Japan and the presidents of South Korea and China, and more than twice as long as President Trump has led the United States.

 Kim I and Kim II were both elderly when they died, and the latter in particular looked sickly.
-In both cases, there was a succession plan that had seen both inheritors elevated through the ranks of the military and the Workers’ Party.
+Both men left a succession plan that had seen their heirs elevated through the ranks of the military and the Workers’ Party.
 And in both cases, the deaths were announced a few days later on television in a quivering voice by Ri Chun Hee, the Walter Cronkite of North Korea.

-It was Ri who announced that Kim Jong Un, the “Great Successor to the revolutionary cause,” was ready to lead them.
+It was Ri who announced that Kim Jong Un, the “Great Successor to the revolutionary cause,” was ready to lead.

 What if Kim Jong Un dies?
 There is no clear successor for him.

 The Kims have claimed their right to lead through a mythical blood line they trace back to Mount Paektu, the legendary birthplace of the Korean people.
-Kim has constantly played up this Paektu blood line to make the case that he’s a legitimate ruler.
+Kim has constantly played up this Paektu bloodline to make the case that he’s a legitimate ruler.

 But there is no obvious male heir to Kim Jong Un.
-He’s believed to have one son but he’s barely a toddler.
+He’s believed to have one son, but he’s barely a toddler.
 He has an older brother, an Eric Clapton superfan who was reportedly passed over for being “effeminate.”
-And an uncle, his father’s half brother who had been ambassador in Eastern Europe — a sort of cushy exile for almost four decades until he was recently recalled to Pyongyang.
+And an uncle, his father’s half brother who had been ambassador in Eastern Europe, a sort of cushy exile for almost four decades, until he was recently recalled to Pyongyang.

 The baby clearly isn’t ready to lead, and the two others have no networks or profile inside North Korea.